Feeling tired or sleepy after eating isn’t abnormal, as long as it doesn’t happen very frequently.

 1. Release of Hormones

-The body releases chemicals and chemical messengers when we eat.
+The body releases chemical messengers when we eat.
 They are poured into the blood to help cells absorb nutrients.
-These hormones such as amylin, glucagon and cholecystokinin increase insulin production which is responsible for helping cells absorb glucose, the end product of carbohydrate digestion and the source of energy in cells.
+These hormones such as amylin, glucagon and cholecystokinin increase insulin production which helps cells absorb glucose.

-Serotonin, a brain hormone, is also released which causes drowsiness.
-Some food items also affect melatonin levels.
+Serotonin, a brain hormone, is also released, which can cause drowsiness.
+Some food types also affect melatonin levels.
 Melatonin is a hormone responsible for regulating sleep and wakefulness.
-When melatonin levels are increased, it causes drowsiness.
+When melatonin levels are increased, you can feel sleepy.